BODMAS Questions That Will Test Your Primary School Pupils

 BODMAS SATs questions

-Since the introduction of the new curriculum in 2016, BODMAS questions have appeared a number of times throughout the SATs papers: notably though, it is only in 2019 that questions requiring BODMAS have shown up in both the reasoning and arithmetic papers; prior to this, they were only in the arithmetic tests.
+Since the introduction of the new curriculum in 2016, BODMAS questions have appeared a number of times throughout the SATs papers: notably, it is only in 2019 that questions requiring BODMAS began to show up in both the reasoning and arithmetic papers; prior to this, they were only in the arithmetic tests.

 SATs arithmetic questions and answers (each worth 1 mark)